ElektraInitiative/libelektra/src/plugins/spec/README.md

 ### kdb meta-set user:/tests/sw/org/webserver/alternative_ports array '2'

-Adding a meta key `array` with value `2` at `user:/tests/sw/org/webserver/alternative_ports`.
+Adding a metakey `array` with value `2` at `user:/tests/sw/org/webserver/alternative_ports`.

 ### kdb meta-set spec:/tests/sw/org/webserver/alternative_ports/# description 'This is an alternative port if any other is already bound'

-Adding a specification meta key `description`.
+Adding a specification metakey `description`.
 After this `meta-set` the all the array entries (`#0` and `#1`) should contain the `description`.

 ### kdb meta-get user:/tests/sw/org/webserver/alternative_ports/#0 description

-Check if the `description` meta key was copied successfully.
+Check if the `description` metakey was copied successfully.

 ### kdb meta-get user:/tests/sw/org/webserver/alternative_ports/#1 description

-Check if the `description` meta key was copied successfully.
+Check if the `description` metakey was copied successfully.

 ```sh
 kdb meta-set spec:/tests/sw/org/webserver/name require true